whitneypenn/machine-learning-capstone/README.md

 | Care Package for Teens: Second Semester Stock-Up | Rebuilding A Writing Center Destroyed By Hurricane Sandy | Help Fuel My Students' Minds! | Fun Furniture for Fantastic Friends

 ## Future Work:
-Other LDA Similarity measurements:
+- Other LDA Similarity measurements
-- Use KS score to find projects with similar document-topic distributions Build out the Recommendation Product:
+  - Use KS score to find projects with similar document-topic distributions Build out the Recommendation Product
-- Cluster Recommendation:
+- Cluster Recommendation
   - When a donor is selected, the project that they've donated to is assigned to a cluster, and then three other projects from that cluster are randomly selected and surfaced for that donor.
-If a donor has donated to more than one project, one of the projects is randomly selected to be the 'seed' project.
+If a donor has donated to more than one project, one of the projects is randomly selected to be the 'seed' project
-- LDA Recommendation:
+- LDA Recommendation
   - When a donor is selected, the essay of the project that they've donated to is given a document-topic distribution, and then three projects with the closest document-topic distributions are returned.
-- Work with the DonorsChoose.org API for real-time recommendations with your donation history.
+- Work with the DonorsChoose.org API for real-time recommendations with your donation history
 - Work with other recommender architectures
 - Learn how to spell recommender